- Follow Unschooling To University (And College Too) on WordPress.com

 Many homeschooling parents and unschooled children do their own thing for grades 1-9 and then sign their kids or self up for high school grades 10-12 at a physical school.
 Usually there is no report card needed, nor testing for … Continue reading

 From our website at http://www.unschoolingcanada.ca Worried that your child is not reading yet?
 Tried phonics?
 Tried Whole language?
 Tried APPs?
 It is not your child’s fault or your fault.
 It is because your child’s brain needs time to mature.
-There … Continue reading
+Learning … Continue reading

 Many people are worried about teaching their kids to write.
 Children will learn to write when they have the passion to say something.
 And it may not be until high school or even when they are in post-secondary schooling.
 What … Continue reading